Final Exam Policy

 That hour examinations shall not be given during that portion of Winter Carnival week beginning at 6 p.m.
-Tuesday and ending at termination of classes on Thursday.
+Tuesday.
 An hour examination is taken to be any major examination comprising a significant portion of a student’s overall grade and which would require major preparation.

 Regular examinations, major projects and papers, and presentations shall not be given or be due on career fair day.
 All instructors are encouraged to consider how involved the students in each of their classes are with career fair and address other days in the week appropriately.

 Lower level students are encouraged to attend career fair to learn the ropes and seek internships and co-ops.
 Faculty in courses with high numbers of lower level students, new to managing the conflicting demands of being an adult student, should consider providing more support to help those students develop good habits of planning ahead and communicating clearly, early, and respectfully about conflicts.